 About Robert Aber, PhD

 My Approach: The aim of counseling is to help you make meaningful changes that will improve your life.
-A good therapist should, first and foremost, be able to help you reduce the immediate distress that has pushed you to look for therapy.
-Once that initial relief is accomplished, the way is then cleared to focus in counseling on the bigger-picture of your psychological life.
+An effective therapist should, as a first priority, help to alleviate the often considerable acute distress that pushes clients to look to start therapy.
+After this initial relief is achieved, the way is then cleared to focus in counseling on the bigger-picture of your psychological life.
 This includes examining your beliefs and feelings about yourself and others, your interpersonal style, the usual ways in which you protect yourself from getting hurt, the influence of your childhood experiences, and many other factors, including highlighting and bringing to bear your hard-won strengths.
 This search for insight and understanding is aimed at bringing about changes that will lead to lasting improvements in the quality of your emotional life.
 Psychotherapy offers a wonderful opportunity to discover more about who we are and what it is that we want and need from life and can help us feel compassion for ourselves and the courage to live more fully in the moment.
 Counseling also offers us the opportunity to grow in and improve our relationships.

-I believe that therapy works best when it is tailored to the personality and the individual needs of each patient.
-Rather than relying on just one of the many modern approaches to psychotherapy, I pull from several disciplines, including psychodynamic and cognitive behavioral, which I believe yields faster and longer-lasting results.
+My experience has shown me that psychotherapy is most effective when it is tailored to the unique individual needs and life experience of each client.
+There are many modern approaches to psychotherapy; each has strengths when used selectively and in combination by an experienced therapist.
+Faster and longer-lasting results can be obtained by applying techniques from several disciplines, including psychodynamic and cognitive behavioral, and that is how I prefer to work.
+I do not practice from a cookie-cutter, 'one size fits all' perspective.
+This places me in a surprisingly small minority of psychotherapists.
 In my career I have treated, and helped, people from all walks of life, stages of life, gender identities, education levels, sexual orientations, diagnoses, personality styles and presenting problems, and most religions, ethnicities, and races.
-As of 2016 I have conducted more than 30,000 therapy sessions and I can say with confidence that my deep experience will be of benefit to you if you decide to take me on as your therapist.
+As of 2018 I have conducted more than 32,000 therapy sessions and I can say with confidence that my deep experience will be of benefit to you if you decide to take me on as your therapist.

 My Background: I attended Cornell University as an undergraduate and the University of Florida for graduate school.
 I came to Chicago in 1986 for a Residency in Clinical Psychology at Northwestern Memorial Hospital and in 1989 completed a Post-Doctoral Fellowship at the Northwestern University School of Medicine, Institute of Psychiatry.
 For several years following the completion of my formal schooling I was fortunate to be invited to join a group of psychologists who met weekly with an eminent psychoanalyst, Merton Gill, MD., to learn from him through the presentation of our clinical work to the group.